 Work/Writing: I have been a freelance writer, editor and researcher for most of my adult life.
-I’m published in Al Jazeera, AlJumhuriya.net, Raseef22, Global Voices Online, The New Arab (Al Araby), Pulse Media, IB Times, Middle East Eye, RS21, GenderIT, LSE Middle East Blogs, Shado Mag, Mangal Media, Crimethinc, Addis Standard, and El Diario, among others.
+I’m published in Al Jazeera, AlJumhuriya.net, Raseef22, Global Voices Online, The New Arab (Al Araby), Pulse Media, IB Times, Middle East Eye, RS21, GenderIT, LSE Middle East Blogs, Shado Mag, Mangal Media, Crimethinc, Addis Standard, El Diario, and Lebanon Support, among others.
 These articles are usually republished on this site which I’m using as an archive.

 Between August 2016 and April 2019, and between January 2018 and June 2019 respectively, I was Middle East and North Africa (MENA) editor at Global Voices and IFEX.
 I’ve also been freelancing as an editor for, among other websites, The Arab Tyrant Manual.

 Finally, I’ve been running the Hummus For Thought blog since 2011 and its associated podcast since 2018.

 Affiliations: I am a research associate of Lebanon Support, a member of the British Sociological Association, Long Now Foundation, Lebanese Studies Association, Citizens, Nations and Migration (CNaM) Network at the University of Edinburgh, Council for British Research in the Levant and Anarchist Studies Network (ASN).
 I’m also a fellow of Deutsche Welle Global Media Forum (GMF) and, of course, a member of IFEX and Global Voices.